PhantomGamers/gearBot/README.md

 > python3 -m pip install -U git+"https://github.com/Rapptz/discord.py@rewrite#egg=discord.py[voice]"

 ### Third Step
+Run.

+> nano ~/.bashrc

+and add the below to the end of the file.

 > export PYTHONPATH="/PATH/TO/gearBot/cogs/modules"

+then run this command.

+> source ~/.bashrc

+Change the "/PATH/TO/" portion to wherever the gearBot directory is.
-Set the python path, I have to figure a different way of doing this, but until then.
+I have to figure a different way of doing this, but until then.

 ### Fourth Step
 > mysql